Ikram Alikhil: International career

 In December 2018, he was named in Afghanistan's under-23 team for the 2018 ACC Emerging Teams Asia Cup.

 In February 2019, he was named in Afghanistan's Test and One Day International (ODI) squads for their series against Ireland in India.
-He made his ODI debut for Afghanistan against Ireland on 2 March 2019.
+He made his ODI debut against Ireland on 2 March 2019.
 He made his Test debut for Afghanistan against Ireland on 15 March 2019.

 On 6 June 2019, he was added to Afghanistan's squad for the 2019 Cricket World Cup.
 He replaced Mohammad Shahzad, who was ruled out of the tournament due to a knee injury.
+He scored a fifty against England in his first match of the 2023 Cricket World Cup which Afghanistan won by 69 runs.